MonMon201/unsplash-api-backend/README.md

 2. Switch notarealdb

 2. 1.
-Delete node_modules/notarealdb
+Go to node_modules/notarealdb
-2. 2. replace it with ./notarealdb
+2. 2.
+Move ./notarealdb with replacement to the node_modules/notarealdb to apply custom fix

 ## Running the app